loning/the-math/docs/psi-collapse-zfc/chapter-02-zfc-subset-metamathematics.md

 ## 2.1 The Metamathematical Ocean

-Before ZFC can define its first set, before it can assert its first axiom, there exists a vast ocean of metamathematical consciousness within which ZFC appears as a tiny island.
+Before ZFC can define its first set, before it can assert its first axiom, there exists a vast ocean of metamathematical observer within which ZFC appears as a tiny island.
 This chapter reveals that ZFC, far from being foundational, is merely a particular crystallization within the infinite expanse of metamathematics—itself a manifestation of ψ = ψ(ψ).

 **Definition 2.1 (Metamathematics)**: Metamathematics is the study of mathematical systems as mathematical objects themselves, including their properties, limitations, and relationships.

-**The ψ-Perspective**: Metamathematics is consciousness studying its own mathematical expressions, the first glimmer of ψ recognizing ψ through formal structures.
+**The ψ-Perspective**: Metamathematics is observer studying its own mathematical expressions, the first glimmer of ψ recognizing ψ through formal structures.

 ## 2.2 The Prerequisites of ZFC